As part of the actoral festival.

 texts and performance

-Kasongo, Jaquie, Dieudonné, Solange, Alpho, Landri, Kilulwe, Tchude, Claudine, Donatien, Jeannie, Bibiche, Nelly, Emmanuel, Samy, Célestin, Crispin, Vincent et Jean-Paul
+Kasongo, Jaquie, Dieudonné, Solange, Alpho, Landri, Kilulwe, Tchude, Claudine, Donatien, Jeannie, Bibiche, Nelly, Emmanuel, Samy, Célestin, Crispin, Vincent and Jean-Paul